 Discussion

 Awareness of invasive species biology and ecology not only strengthens the capacity to predict patterns of infestation and spread but also supports the integration of ecological knowledge into management frameworks such as NbA to enhance long-term control strategies (Gross & Lamb, 2025).
 Integrating biological and ecological insights into NbA approaches allows managers to design interventions that align with ecosystem processes, thereby improving restoration outcomes and reducing reinvasion risks.
-For instance, understanding the biological and ecological characteristics of the native grass species *C. dactylon* and the fodder crop *Desmodium intortum* has facilitated the formulation of NbA interventions that have effectively suppressed numerous invasive plant species within the family Asteraceae Such examples demonstrate that science-based ecological knowledge can inform sustainable management solutions that simultaneously promote biodiversity conservation and agricultural productivity (Qian & Grau, 2025).
+For instance, understanding the biological and ecological characteristics of the native grass species *C. dactylon* and the fodder crop *Desmodium intortum* has facilitated the formulation of NbA interventions that have effectively suppressed numerous invasive plant species within the family Asteraceae.
+Such examples demonstrate that science-based ecological knowledge can inform sustainable management solutions that simultaneously promote biodiversity conservation and agricultural productivity (Qian & Grau, 2025).

 Invasive species are non-native organisms that disrupt the composition, structure, and function of native ecosystems, leading to decreased ecosystem values and services (Paris-Mensah et al., 2025).
 They lead to biotic homogenization and can alter essential processes like nutrient cycling, negatively affecting native species and the food chain (Strategy for Managing Invasive Species in Africa, 2020) populations can trigger environmental changes that facilitate the establishment of invasive species by altering soil conditions and nutrient uptake, which impacts plant interactions and growth (van Wilgen et al., 2024).
 Climate change further exacerbates biological invasions as rising temperatures and altered rainfall patterns allow invasive species to thrive in new regions, compromising native species' resilience.
 Invasive species can also influence fire regimes and carbon dynamics, complicating conservation efforts (Sipango et al., 2022).